Permit Services

 • 123,500 lbs.

-These loads require a state permit, but no additional city permit because these loads do not need special route planning or escorts.
+These loads require a state permit, but not an additional city permit because they do not need special route planning or escorts.

 Excessive Oversize/Overweight